André Laplante

 André Laplante, OC (born November 12, 1949) is a Canadian (Québécois) pianist.
 He received a 2004 Juno Award for the 2003 recording Concertos: Music of Jacques Hétu.
-He is considered to be a Franz Liszt specialist and is much associated with the music of Maurice Ravel.
+He is considered to be a Franz Liszt specialist and is also much associated with the music of Maurice Ravel.

 Education and early career

 Born in Rimouski, Quebec, Canada, Laplante began studying piano at seven and continued after 1964 at the École Vincent-d'Indy with Natalie Pépin and Yvonne Hubert.
 In 1965 he won the Montreal Symphony Orchestra (MSO) Matinées prize for young performers, and in 1968 he took first prize at the MSO Concours and the Quebec Music Festivals.
 He continued his studies during 1970–1971 in New York at the Juilliard School with Sascha Gorodnitzki and, with the aid of Canada Council grants, during 1971–1974 in Paris with Yvonne Lefébure.
 He worked again in 1976–1978 at Juilliard with Gorodnitzki.
 By this time he had performed as soloist with several Canadian orchestras, and in 1974–1975 had toured for the Jeunesses musicales of Canada (Youth and Music Canada).